 Understanding the Basics: What UAE Residents Need to Know

-Well, here's the straight talk: UAE residents enjoy a relatively advantageous position when applying for Moroccan business visas.
-The diplomatic relationship between Morocco and the UAE has strengthened considerably over recent years, reflected in streamlined visa procedures and increasing bilateral trade that reached approximately $4.2 billion in 2024.
+Well, here's the straight talk: UAE residents enjoy a streamlined position when applying for Moroccan business visas, as they can now apply for e-visas through Morocco's Ministry of Foreign Affairs online platform, Accés Maroc.
+The diplomatic relationship between Morocco and the UAE has strengthened considerably over recent years, with bilateral trade volume increasing from $1.003 billion in 2022 to $1.300 billion in 2023, registering an increase of about 30%.

 Who Qualifies as a Business Visitor?